 Many Fortune 500 Public Board of Directors have tried to evolve in the past decade to be more inclusive of women, but women still are underrepresented.
 Many boards lack in cultural diversity and are comprised many times, mostly of male professionals over the age of 58.
 While it’s apparent those with such tenure have great experience to help lead a company, it’s also true that there is great benefit in diversity that reflects the employees and consumers of any given company.
 A diverse board is more likely to engage in vigorous debate to the overall benefit of the company and its shareholders.

 Simply having CEO, COO and CFO representation on your board isn’t a great idea either.
 What about having a CMO (Chief Marketing Officer) and CIO (Chief Information Officer) on your board?
 As a recent study by FTI Consulting confirmed, cyber security has become the number one boardroom concern, topping its list of worries in 2016.
 Because of the significance and future trend of how technology impacts virtually all areas of business and the growing threat of cyber-threats, we also see a growing demand for CIO and CISO representation on Public Boards of Directors.
 The Chief Information Security Officer role is now among the fastest growing positions in the C-suite.
-Chief Security Officers are finally being granted long overdue oversight and authority, as corporate leaders begin to recognize that cyber-security is a corporate-wide threat posing enormous risk to their brand.
+Chief Security Officers are finally being granted long overdue oversight and authority, as corporate leaders begin to recognize that cyber-security is a corporate-wide threat posing enormous risk to their brand and a must for their services as many others to improve servicesl and incorporate them like the Text Messaging Service For Business.
 The role of CISO has quickly evolved from that of a Director, IT Security reporting to a CIO in the late 90’s and in the Y2K era.